 This furniture flip featured under the letter F in the A to Z of clever upcycling ideas.

-You should check out my other fabulous furniture flips.
+You should check out my fabulous furniture flips and these DIY medicine cabinet ideas.

 IKEA Hemnes Hack with wallpaper